buzz-code/event-management-nra/new-project-checklist.md

-# Checklist for Creating a New Project Based on react-admin-nestjs
+# Checklist for Creating a New Project Based on event-management-nra

 ## 1. Project Setup & Structure